comunica/Tutorial-ESWC2019-Comunica/content/topic.md

 {:#topic}

-Querying is a key aspect of the [Semantic Web Stack](cite:cites semanticweb), and a large variety of querying _algorithms_ for different kinds of Linked Data _interfaces_ already exist.
+Querying is a key aspect of the [Semantic Web Stack](cite:cites semanticweb), and a large variety of _query algorithms_ for different kinds of Linked Data _interfaces_ already exist.
 There are still plenty of open problems that elicit research on new querying techniques and combinations of existing ones.

-[Comunica](cite:cites comunica) is a _meta_ query engine that was introduced as a tool to facilitate the development, testing, and evaluation of such querying capabilities.
+[Comunica](cite:cites comunica) is a _meta query engine_ that was introduced as a tool to facilitate the development, testing, and evaluation of such querying capabilities.
-As such, it is a tool with which query engines can be _created_, based on a set of modules, and a flexible configuration system to wire them together.
+As such, it is a tool with which query engines can be created, based on a set of modules, and a flexible configuration system to wire them together.
 One example of such a query engine instantiation is [Comunica SPARQL](https://github.com/comunica/comunica/tree/master/packages/actor-init-sparql){:.mandatory},